ARTICLE ONE: Name and Location

 ARTICLE EIGHT: By-laws Subject to Articles of Incorporation

-Section 1: These Amended and Restated By-laws, effective June 21, 2010 consolidate, restate, and amend the By-laws of the Louisiana Agricultural Consultants Association, Inc., as adopted December 6, 1974, and as amended February 25, 1986, and as amended and restated February 17, 1998 and February 6, 2003, and January 24, 2004 and the provisions of these Amended and Restated By-laws shall govern and control in the event of any conflict in the terms hereof and the terms of the Constitution of the Louisiana Agricultural Consultants Association, Inc., as adopted December 6, 1974, and as amended February 25, 1986.
+Section 1: These Amended and Restated By-laws, effective April 17, 2021, consolidate, restate, and amend the By-laws of the Louisiana Agricultural Consultants Association, Inc., as adopted December 6, 1974, and as amended February 25, 1986, and as amended and restated February 17, 1998, February 6, 2003,and the provisions of these Amended and Restated By-laws shall govern and control in the event of any conflict in the terms hereof and the terms of the Constitution of the Louisiana Agricultural Consultants Association, Inc., as adopted December 6, 1974, and as amended February 25, 1986.
 The Articles of Incorporation shall be amended consistent with the terms and provisions of these Amended and Restated By-laws whereupon these Amended and Restated By-laws shall be subject and inferior to the Articles of Incorporation, as amended, and in the event of any conflict between these Amended and Restated By-laws and said Articles of Incorporation, as amended, the Articles of Incorporation as amended shall control and remain unaffected hereby.

 ARTICLE NINE: Fiscal Year

 Section 1: The fiscal year of LACA shall begin on January 1 and conclude December 31.

 ARTICLE TEN: Amendment of By-laws

 Section 1: Amendments of the By-laws may be proposed in writing by the Executive Board, or by any ten (10) or more Full members.